niplav/site/considerations_on_cryonics.md

 Mortality rates are often calculated using a so-called [Gompertz distribution](https://en.wikipedia.org/wiki/Gompertz_distribution).
-I have determined the b and eta values by eyeballing [Wolfram Alpha](https://www.wolframalpha.com/input/?i=life+expectancy+of+a+0+year+old+german) using a calculator in [Tomasik 2016](https://reducing-suffering.org/estimating-aggregate-wild-animal-suffering-from-reproductive-age-and-births-per-female/#Choosing_a_distribution
+I determined the b and eta values by eyeballing [Wolfram Alpha](https://www.wolframalpha.com/input/?i=life+expectancy+of+a+0+year+old+german) using a calculator in [Tomasik 2016](https://reducing-suffering.org/estimating-aggregate-wild-animal-suffering-from-reproductive-age-and-births-per-female/#Choosing_a_distribution